 What happens if you die after retiring

 A key part of your retirement planning should be to make sure we have an up-to-date Nomination of Beneficiary Form so it’s clear who you’d like your Lifestyle Account to go to if you die before you access your savings.
+You can do that by simply logging in to Manage Your Account and click on Nominate Beneficiaries.
 Whether you are an active member of the Plan or a former employee, you must indicate the person or persons whom you would wish the Trustees to consider for any lump sum payable.

 If you die after you’ve accessed your retirement savings, whether there are further amounts payable to your loved ones, from the Plan, depends on the option you chose at the point you accessed the money in your Lifestyle Account.The exact options available will be determined by the terms of your Plan or policy.